romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-Which role should you assign to a contributor who needs full control over a repository except for access to sensitive or destructive actions?
+Q: Which role should you assign to a contributor who needs full control over a repository except for access to sensitive or destructive actions?
 <details><summary>Show the answer</summary><p>

 - **Maintainer, because the admin role would, for instance, allow them to delete the repository**